 markChildrenDirty()- to mark only the direct (first level) children of the Node

 markDescendantsDirty()- to mark it self and all descendant children of the Node

-Descendants or Children are always connected to Output(s) of current Node.
+Descendants or Children are always connected to the Output(s) of the current Node.

-When a node is marked Dirty or Invalid event methods
+When a node is marked as Dirty or Invalid one of the two event methods,

-But still they are implemented in case you would like to override them and use in you own evaluation system.
+However, they are implemented for you to override and use them in your own evaluation system.